jwparsons/Rebound/README.md

 Rebound Source Code
 =========================

+# Introduction
 This repository contains the source code for Rebound, an online multiplayer video game.
-It has a corresponding matchmaking server which can be found [here](https://github.com/jwparsons/Rebound_MatchmakingServer).
+It has a corresponding [matchmaking server](https://github.com/jwparsons/Rebound_MatchmakingServer) and [demo](https://github.com/jwparsons/Rebound_Demo) (with instructions).

-If you would like to try playing Rebound, the demo (and instructions) can be found [here](https://github.com/jwparsons/Rebound_Demo).
+# Requirements
 Rebound was created using Unreal Engine 4.17.
+It uses the [SocketIO Plugin](https://github.com/socketio/socket.io) for client/matchmaking server communication.
-Building the server binaries requires that UE4 be [built from source](https://docs.unrealengine.com/en-us/Programming/Development/BuildingUnrealEngine).
+Building the game server binaries requires that UE4 be [built from source](https://docs.unrealengine.com/en-us/Programming/Development/BuildingUnrealEngine).

+# Contribution
-This project was created by me and my partner Tyler Kelly for the class Concurrent, Parallel, & Distributed Programming at FSU.
+This project was created by me and Tyler Kelly for the class Concurrent, Parallel, & Distributed Programming at FSU.
 I was responsible for game design, artwork, mechanics, multiplayer support, and the matchmaking system.
 Enjoy!